DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/309a11b7-5852-479b-b98f-fb4bf0a9cbf5)

-# Note: use this code at your own risk
+# Note: use this at your own risk because you have a small risk of being banned
 and it is normal if it looks like the Window has crashed

 I was lazy that I didn't make the window refresh when the bot is on